Singer Chynna Phillips wrote the lyrics about her struggle with addiction and remembering to "take life one day at a time."

 The country singer almost "wrecked the car" when she heard the vocal powerhouse's 1992 version of "I Will Always Love You" — a song that Parton penned in 1973.

 Exploring themes of racism, oppression and violence, these African American writers have rightfully earned their place in the canon of great authors.

 These African American women in STEM broke the racial barrier and skyrocketed to the top of their field.

 These visionary African American activists were some of the most vocal agents for racial change.

 From hair care products to the ironing board, the creations from these African Americans still impact your everyday life.

 From epic birthday parties and career high and lows to broken marriages, the Hollywood best friends had an unbreakable bond.

 The former marine biologist drew upon the likes of Jerry Lewis and Pee-Wee Herman to create the character who lives in a pineapple under the sea.

-Playboy founder Hugh Hefner felt an immense connection with the actress, who took the famed nude photos years before the magazine's debut.
+Founder Hugh Hefner felt an immense connection with the actress, who took the famed nude photos years before the magazine's debut.